papadreama/InsightLab/content/Socrates Origin Story and Overcoming Self-Deception.md

 - The pursuit of happiness requires the wisdom to know not just what goods to pursue in life, but also the right use of those goods in the service of happiness.
 	- **Note:** The kind of *happiness* referred to in these philosophical works is not happiness in the everyday sense, but rather *[[eudaimonic happiness]].*

-> "\[E\]udaimonic happiness is not a passing mood or a fleeting feeling of elation but rather **an abiding state of felicity emanating from leading a life that is worth living** – which for the Socrates, Plato, and Aristotle would be a life of virtue or moral excellence." [@dhimanBeingGoodBeing2021]
+> "\[E\]udaimonic happiness is not a passing mood or a fleeting feeling of elation but rather **an abiding state of felicity emanating from leading a life that is worth living** – which for Socrates, Plato, and Aristotle would be a life of virtue or moral excellence." [@dhimanBeingGoodBeing2021]

 In seeking to show that he was not the wisest person in the land, [[Socrates Origin Story and Overcoming Self-Deception|Socrates]] employed a method (now referred to as the [[Socratic Method]]) to cut through the self-deception of those who claimed to be wise.
 Another way of describing the Socratic project comes to us from an essay/book by the American philosopher, Harry Frankfort.
 In his essay, [On Bullshit](https://archive.org/details/on-bullshit-by-harry-frankfurt/page/n21/mode/2up), Frankfurt distinguishes the *liar* from the *bullshit artist* as follows.